justarandomperson/terminal/README.md

 terminal
 has cool commands like dir cd type ipconfig color echo start

-you can navigate to the games folder and start textadventure.exe but for convenience sake, you can simply write "txtadven" to immediately start the text adventure game.
+you can navigate to the games folder and start txtadven.exe but for convenience sake, you can simply write "txtadven" to immediately start the text adventure game.